Self-motivation

 Do you relate to any of this?

-When your motivation is running low, create a list of the benefits of learning English
+Create a list of the benefits of learning English

-Be realistic.
-Practice makes perfect but practice means “time”
+Practice makes perfect, but practice takes time

 Set small goals